Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Feature and Architecture Selection

 \subsection{Feature Selection}

-Before computing the feature channels, images are re-sampled to have a constant direct path length of 256 pixels.
+Before computing the feature channels, we re-sample all images to have a direct path length of 256 pixels, using bilinear interpolation \cite{bilinear} .
 While the majority of path profiles are down-sampled, some of the shorter links result in up-sampling to 256.
-Initial experimentation was conducted with training on variably-sized arrays with lengths proportional to the corresponding link distances.
-This approach yielded poor results, achieving 8-10 dB RMSE with significantly more computational requirements.
+Initial experimentation with variably-sized array lengths proportional to the corresponding link distances yielded poor results with significantly more computational requirements.
 Re-sampling to a uniform size allows for the design of a single architecture that generalizes well for all link distances.
+We choose a resolution of 256 pixels for its consistently low validation RMSE during architecture selection, with higher resolutions suffering from overfitting.

-In the re-sampled arrays, we include the essential features, frequency and distance, as their own channels.
-Frequency~(MHz) is encoded as a channel with a constant value, while the distance channel is generated by computing the 2D Euclidean distance in metres from the Tx to each pixel.
+In the re-sampled arrays, we include the essential features, frequency, and distance, as their own channels.
+Frequency~[MHz] is encoded as a channel with a constant value, while the distance channel is generated by computing the 2-D Euclidean distance [m] from the Tx to each pixel.
 The distance channel serves the dual purpose of encoding relative spatial locations \cite{coordconv} while providing the non-re-sampled distances.

-We use two additional channels to capture path profile information: (1) surface and (2) direct path.
-Surface (DSM) provides the model with the path profile height information and direct path provides the antenna locations, heights and the direct path from Tx to Rx antennas.
-In the case of the 2D path profiles, the pixels in the center of the transverse dimension contain the direct path heights and are 0 elsewhere in the channel.
+We use two additional channels to capture path profile information: (1) DSM and (2) direct path.
+DSM provides the path profile heights and direct path provides the antenna locations and heights, and the 3D path from Tx to Rx.
+Antenna heights relative to sea level are obtained by adding the heights provided by Ofcom to the terrain.
+This channel contains the direct path heights in the center of the transverse dimension and 0 elsewhere.

-The path profile extraction process and results are shown in Fig.~\ref{path-profile-extraction} for a link in London with a distance of 189~m.
-The final dataset contains samples of shape:\ , where \(N\) is 1 for the 1D method and 61 for the 2D method.
+Fig.~\ref{path-profile-extraction} shows the path profile extraction process and result for a link in London with a distance of 411~m.
+The final dataset contains samples of shape:\ , where \(W=61\).

 All features and their normalizations are summarized in Table~\ref{feature-table}.
 Locality refers to where the normalization is retrieved from.
 All heights are normalized on a per-sample basis.
 While the model is able to exploit the frequency dependence of the features in the transverse dimension, we note that normalizing the heights for each sample prevents the model from fully exploiting frequency dependence along the height dimension, by not having access to the scale of the heights.
 Attempts to include height scaling within the input yielded significant overfitting.
 Frequency dependence is fully exploitable by the model along the transverse dimension, since this dimension is not re-sampled, and distances and frequencies are both present.